Become a PMF

 Keep Your Contact Info Updated

-Finalists may upload an updated resume and/or updated advanced degree transcript on the Apply Site of the PMF TMS; only the most current version will be accessible by registered agency users.
-Finalists may send updated resumes and/or new supporting documents directly to the contact identified in the appointment opportunity if requested or instructed to do so in the How to Apply instructions.
+Finalists may upload an updated advanced or undergraduate degree transcript on the Apply Site of the PMF TMS; only the most current version will be accessible by registered agency users.
+If a Finalist does not upload an updated version, agencies will view the version the Finalist submitted when he/she applied to the program.

 If a Finalist has a change to their claim for veterans' preference (e.g., updated supporting documentation), he/she should send an email to the PMF Program Office via firstname.lastname@example.org, along with a copy of the updated documents.
 The PMF Program Office will review and re-adjudicate accordingly.